 The past few days have been incredibly busy for all of the DSWT's three Orphans' Units, but none more so that the Voi Unit in Tsavo East National Park.
 They have performed six rescues during this period including five elephants and one rhino.

 Together with the Kenya Wildlife Service's Tsavo Rhino Monitoring Unit the DSWT Voi Elephant Keepers traveled to the calf's location and captured her.
 She was taken directly to the Voi stockades where she is presently having treatment for her wounds and taming down.
-She has been named Sobo and it is felt that when she is stronger she will be moved to Nairobi National Park to grow up together with Solio and Maxwell and eventually integrate back into the Nairobi National Park black rhino population.
+She has been named Sobo and it is felt that when she is stronger she will be moved to Nairobi National Park to grow up together with the other black rhino orphans in our care and eventually integrate back into the Nairobi National Park black rhino population.